dotlang/language/Enhancements.md

 lets default to mutable data. and define immutables with `&` or `!` or `$`?
 `func f(x: &int, y:int) -> &float { ... }`
-`func f(x: &int[], y:int[&]) -> &float { ... }`  //x is an immutable array containing imm ints, y is a mutable array containing immutable numbers.
+`func f(x: &int[], y:int[&]) -> &float { ... }`  //x is an immutable array containing imm ints, y is a mutable array containing immutable numbers. using const keyword is better and more readable.

-? - can a function return multiple values? in haskel, scala and rust it can.
+Y - can a function return multiple values? in haskel, scala and rust it can.
 `func f(x: int, y:int) -> (float, double) { return (1, 9); }`
 `(x,y) = f(1, 20);`